ushahidi/Subprocess_API/README.md

 This will run the HTTP server localhost port 8000 by default.
 If you would like to customise this, change the `HOST` and `PORT` settings at the top of the script.

+## Security

+This script was written to be used inside a fully trusted environment (including the client, the server and the network).
+Running this in an untrusted environment is not recommended.

 ## Request

 The request needs to be an HTTP POST with the request body being a JSON object with the following attributes: